 The goal here is a concise and generic combinatorial construction of groups and groupoids with strong acyclicity properties that control coset cycles rather than just generator cycles.
-The present exposition not only serves to correct a serious mistake in the construction of the relevant groupoids that was sketched in~\cite{lics2013,arXiv2018} \footnote{Cf.\ acknowledgements at the end of this paper on this somewhat frayed history.} but also to unify the treatment of finite groups and groupoids with the desired acyclicity properties.
-One main technical point in the generalisation from groups to groupoids has to do with the difficulty to overcome the restriction to involutive generators from~\cite{Biggs89,Otto04}, which seems inadequate in a groupoidal setting.
-In the current, more comprehensive and more systematic extension of the original idea we propose a construction of highly acyclic finite groups with sets of involutive generators that yields stronger results for these groups -- or stronger notions of acyclicity based on more general patterns than mere coset cycles.
-This allows us to present a self-contained account in which the construction of highly acyclic finite groupoids can be reduced to the new, enriched construction for groups with involutive generators.
+The present exposition not only serves to correct a serious mistake in the construction of the relevant groupoids that was sketched in~\cite{lics2013} \footnote{Cf.\ acknowledgements at the end of this paper on this somewhat frayed history.} but also to unify the treatment of finite groups and groupoids with the desired acyclicity properties.

+One point in the generalisation from groups to groupoids stems from the limitation of~\cite{Biggs89,Otto04} to involutive generators, which does not directly fit the groupoidal setting.
+In the current extension of the original idea we propose a construction of highly acyclic finite groups, which is still based on involutive generators but yields stronger results for these groups; stronger notions of acyclicity, which are based on more general patterns than plain coset cycles, allow us to give a self-contained account in which the construction of highly acyclic finite groupoids can be reduced to the new, enriched construction for groups with involutive generators.
 This yields a unified construction which offers a transparent view of the commonality between the two, seemingly so very different settings, which may support further insights and applications.
-Concerning known applications we discuss more general and more direct constructions of finite graph and hypergraph coverings in Propositions~\ref{graphcoverprop} and~\ref{hypcoverprop}.
+A treatment that is essentially based on the constructions proposed here, but geared more directly towards their algebraic uses in the theory of finite groups and inverse semigroups has meanwhile been given in~\cite{ABO}, which in contrast to the present treatment it does not rely on involutive generators.
+Concerning basic applications we here discuss more general and more direct constructions of finite graph and hypergraph coverings in Propositions~\ref{graphcoverprop} and~\ref{hypcoverprop}.